hanyolo-shootsfirst/hanyolo-shootsfirst.github.io/Competition.md

 ![competition surface](/assets/compsurface.PNG)

 The competition required us to complete a series of tasks using a multifunctional autonomous robot:
-  - following tape
+  - following a black strip of electrical tape
-  - detecting and collecting objects
+  - detecting and collecting objects the size of a soda
   - crossing a gaps
   - detecting an Infra-Red signal
   - detecting edges and avoiding a fall off the competition surface